-The idea here is that, in addition to contract completion hypotheses, we want to identify all the invariants that hold before and after sip-multiply-loop, as these invariants should imply that the final result we get is (\ n m).
+The idea here is to identify invariants that imply that the final result we get is ( n m).
 Again, we can use ACL2s to help us find these invariants.
 We start with (<= cnt m) since we needed that in our first attempt.